-You are comfortable when you can express this in your behaviors: you work well in contexts where you can compete and strive towards being your personal best.
+YOUR SMI RESPONSES INDICATE THAT you work well in contexts where you can compete and strive towards being your personal best.

-Interestingly, your choices in the questionnaire also indicate that you are a person who is appreciative about other people's input and support.
+Interestingly, you are also comfortable asking for and appreciating other people's input and support.
 It may be that a part of you adapts well to competing environments, but your heart would rather collaborate if that would be possible.